jadecobra/python_tdd_exercises/source/calculator/calculator_10/calculator_10_3.rst

   - ``numbers = '0123456789'`` makes a string_ with ten numbers
   - ``x = random.choice(numbers)`` picks a random number from the ten numbers and points ``x`` to it

-  the terminal_ is your friend and shows. :ref:`AssertionError<what causes AssertionError?>`
+  the terminal_ is your friend, and shows. :ref:`AssertionError<what causes AssertionError?>`

   .. code-block:: python